|Estimated HDB Resident Population ||72,200|

 As one of the earliest HDB towns, Clementi’s development took place in the 1970s with plans for the town to be self-sufficient, to support an adequate range of facilities and services with job opportunities to meet various social and economic needs.

 Clementi has grown from its humble beginnings into a vibrant and popular estate.
-The town is also known for its many tertiary educational institutions including Ngee Ann Polytechnic, the Institute of Technical Education - ITE Clementi, Singapore Polytechnic and the National University of Singapore.
+The town is also known for its many tertiary educational institutions including Ngee Ann Polytechnic, Singapore Polytechnic and the National University of Singapore.